gholt/store/README.md

 # ValueStore
 ## Development Repository

-**This is a very early prototype of idea we may come back to later.
-Just wanted to get it recorded in case it is useful later.**
+**This is a very early prototype of an idea we may come back to later.
+I just wanted to get it recorded in case it is useful later.**

 Package valuestore provides a disk-backed data structure for use in storing